Get insider access

 Charging Port USB-C

 The Sony WH-CH720N's battery performance is excellent.
-They're advertised to last 35 hours with their ANC on, and we measured just over that.
-If you turn their ANC off, you can achieve up to 50 hours continuously.
+They're advertised to last 35 hours with their ANC on, and in testing, they reached over 38 hours.
+According to the manufacturer, with ANC off, you can reach up to 50 hours of continuous playback.
 That said, battery life can vary depending on usage.
 Luckily, these cans are equipped with a standby mode to help conserve battery life if you forget to turn them off.
+They charge via USB-C, and the brand states that three minutes of fast charging yields about an hour of audio.

 8.0